xeoncross/retryrequest/README.md

 This package respects the request `context.Context`.
 Requests will not retry if context has been canceled or `DeadlineExceeded` is reached.

+This package mostly is a drop-in replacement to help with the common [net.Error.Timeout()](https://pkg.go.dev/net?tab=doc#Error) when calling TCP, API endpoints.

 Usage:

 Normal requests are performed the following way: